-- Apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws, and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry. - 2.
-Demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry. - 3.
-Demonstrates proper organization of supplies and equipment for collection procedures.
-(Faculty Defined) - 4.
-Demonstrates courteous and professional manners with patients.
-(Faculty Defined) - 5.
-Demonstrates proper procedures for patient identification using two identifiers: must verify name and patient number by checking ID band and other form(s) of ID.
-(This is the most important step in the collection procedure).
-(Faculty Defined) - 6.
-Performs all blood collection procedures by using correct techniques with 80% accuracy.
-(Faculty Defined) - 7.
+- 1. Apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws, and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry. - 2.
+Will demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry. - 3.
+Demonstrates proper organization of supplies and equipment for collection procedures. - 4.
+Demonstrates proper procedures for patient identification using two identifiers: must verify name and patient number by checking ID band and other form(s) of ID. - 5.
+Performs all blood collection procedures by using correct techniques with 80% accuracy. - 6.
 Demonstrates proper sample labeling procedures with correct and appropriate information.
-(Faculty Defined) - 8.
-Utilizes proper procedure for discarding used equipment and supplies after procedure.
-(Faculty Defined) - 9.
-Thanks patient and discards gloves in appropriate dispenser and demonstrates good hand washing technique.
-(Faculty Defined)